Aggregation-based visualizations are the core Kibana panels, and are not optimized for a specific use case.

 Add the sample web logs data that you’ll use to create the bar chart, then create the dashboard.

-- From the Home page, click Try our sample data.
+- On the home page, click Try sample data.

-- From Sample web logs, click Add data.
+- On the Sample web logs card, click Add data.

 - Open the main menu, then click Dashboard.